mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class03.md

 ### Cryptographic and Timestamped Logs
 - Utilizes cryptographic hash functions for security.
 These functions transform input data into a fixed-size string of characters, which is a "digest" that is unique to each unique input.
 - Employs timestamped append-only logs (blocks) for data integrity.
 Each block contains a timestamp and a link to the previous block, forming a chronological chain.
 - Uses block headers and Merkle trees for efficient data verification.
-Block headers contain metadata about the block, and Merkle trees allow for efficient and secure verification of large data structures.
+Block heclearaders contain metadata about the block, and Merkle trees allow for efficient and secure verification of large data structures.
 - Applies asymmetric cryptography and digital signatures for transaction validation.
 This ensures that only the owner of a Bitcoin address can spend the bitcoins associated with it.
 - Bitcoin addresses are used for transaction destinations.
 These addresses are derived from the public key of a public-private key pair.